Bernie-2016/ground-control/README.md

 The best way to run everything on Windows is probably to try to get Docker working on Windows and use the Linux installation instructions.

-## More development info

-Any time you open a new terminal window, if you want to use any of the Docker commands, be sure to run `./start` first.

-Any changes you make in the `src` directory will automagically show up.
-For other changes, you'll need to stop your running server, then run:

-`docker-compose build`
-`docker-compose up`

 ## What is this?

 The purposes of Ground Control are: